SLAVERY AND HUMAN TRAFFICKING STATEMENT

 • reviewing on a regular basis all aspects of the supply chain based on supply chain mapping

-• conducting supplier audits or assessments which have a greater degree of focus on slavery and human trafficking where general risks are identified;
+• conducting supplier audits or assessments which have a greater degree of focus on slavery and human trafficking where general risks are identified.

-• taking steps to improve substandard suppliers’ practices, including providing
+• taking steps to improve substandard suppliers’ practices, including providing advice to suppliers and requiring them to implement action plans.

-• participating in collaborative initiatives focused on human rights in general, and
+• participating in collaborative initiatives focused on human rights in general, and slavery and human trafficking in particular as evidenced by our participation in “Stronger Together” initiatives.

-with an action plan or seriously violate our supplier code of conduct, including the
+• invoking sanctions against suppliers who fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

 Performance indicators

-Ballyvesey Holdings Limited continues to review its key performance indicators around
+Ballyvesey Holdings Limited continues to review its key performance indicators around modern slavery and human trafficking.
+As a result, the organisation is:

-• requiring all staff working in procurement and HR to have completed training on modern slavery;
+• requiring all staff working in procurement and HR to have completed training on modern slavery

 • developing a system for supply chain verification, whereby the organisation evaluates potential suppliers before they enter the supply chain; and

-• reviewing its existing supply chains, whereby the organisation evaluates all
+• reviewing its existing supply chains, whereby the organisation evaluates all existing suppliers.

 Recruitment & Training